Lion-LiHaoyi/Epirus/English.md

 #### Overload gun

 Effect:
-1. When the user uses it for the first time, the targetsuffer 1 point of damage
+1. When the user uses it for the first time, the target suffer 1 point of damage
 1. When using the second time, the target suffer 2 point of damage
 1. On the third use, the target will suffer 2 point of damage and lose all his/her Ep
 1. Then back to the first use

-Cost: 2 Eps for the first time, all Eps for the second time (at least one), all Eps for the third time and an extra HP loss
+Cost: 2 Eps for the first time, all Eps for the second time (at least one), all Eps for the third time, and an extra HP loss

-Gesture: one handed boxer with his back facing down to the target
+Gesture: make a fist with one hand and face the target with the hand facing down

 Special: can be offset by aggressive skills